-Montgomery’s landmark is the circa-1851 Alabama State Capitol (334/242-3935, Mon.-Sat., free), which served as the Confederate capitol for four months in 1861 and is still in use.
+Montgomery’s landmark is the 1851 Alabama State Capitol (334/242-3935, daily, free), which served as the Confederate capitol for four months in 1861 and is still in use.
 A bronze star on the west portico marks the spot where Jefferson Davis took the oath of office as President of the Confederate States of America on February 18, 1861.
 Twin cantilevered spiral staircases surrounded by historical murals climb the three-story domed rotunda.
-Moved to a site across the street from the capitol in 1921, the first White House of the Confederacy is where Jeff Davis and family lived before moving from Montgomery to Richmond.
-Yet more Confederate memorabilia is on display next door at the Museum of Alabama (334/242-4364, Mon.-Sat., free), which has displays tracing Alabama history from the Creek people and pioneer times up through today.

 Another notable local was Zelda Fitzgerald, who was born and raised in Montgomery and later lived here with her husband, F. Scott, while he wrote Tender Is the Night during the winter of 1931-1932.
-The house they shared, south of downtown, has been converted into apartments, one of which (apartment B, on the ground floor) is now the small Fitzgerald Museum (919 Felder Ave., 334/264-4222, Tues.-Sat.
-10am-3pm, Sun.
-12pm-5pm, $10) that details their lives and works through videos and memorabilia—press clippings, twin typewriters, first editions, photographs, and more.
-It’s the only museum anywhere dedicated to either of them.
+The house they shared, south of downtown, has been converted into apartments.
+Apartment B on the ground floor is now the Scott and Zelda Fitzgerald Museum (919 Felder Ave., 334/264-4222, 10am-3pm Wed.-Sun., $10) which details their lives and works.